dadesso17/RJ-PINNs/README.md

-# RJ-PINNs: Residual Jacobian Physics-Informed Neural Networks for Guaranteed Convergence
+# RJ-PINNs: Residual Jacobian Physics-Informed Neural Networks

 RJ-PINNs, introduced by Dadoyi Dadesso, is a pioneering framework using Jacobian-based least-squares (TRF) to directly minimize residuals without traditional loss functions.
 This method is the first to eliminate gradient optimizers in PINNs, offering unmatched robustness for inverse PDE problems.